-- → To protect and enhance the outstanding character and ecology of the Liffey Valley Corridor, recognising its value as a key regional landscape and GI feature that supports important habitats, species, and a range of ecosystem services. - → To protect and enhance the recreation and amenity value of the Liffey Valley Corridor, recognising its environmental sensitivities. - $\rightarrow\,$ To enhance connectivity with the surrounding regional GI network infrastructure. - → To facilitate and support the development of the Liffey Valley as an interconnected network of parklands and support the development of a carefully considered greenway in collaboration with Dublin City Council, Fingal County Council, and Kildare County Council. - → To protect green and blue infrastructure within the River Liffey corridor based on the riparian corridors outlined in the Development Plan Green Infrastructure Map. - → To protect and enhance the outstanding landscape character and amenity of the Liffey Valley (see Appendix 9: South Dublin County Landscape Character Assessment, for landscape character details).
+- → To protect and enhance the outstanding character and ecology of the Liffey Valley Corridor, recognising its value as a key regional landscape and GI feature that supports important habitats, species, and a range of ecosystem services. - → To protect and enhance the recreation and amenity value of the Liffey Valley Corridor, recognising its environmental sensitivities. - → To enhance connectivity with the surrounding regional GI network infrastructure. - → To facilitate and support the development of the Liffey Valley as an interconnected network of parklands and support the development of a carefully considered greenway in collaboration with Dublin City Council, Fingal County Council, and Kildare County Council. - → To protect green and blue infrastructure within the River Liffey corridor based on the riparian buffer zones exhibited in GI Map accompanying this plan. - → To protect and enhance the outstanding landscape character and amenity of the Liffey Valley (see Appendix 9 South Dublin County Landscape Character Assessment, for landscape character details).

-Core Areas and Objectives associated with the Core Areas / Stepping Stones Stepping Stones Core Areas: \rightarrow To preserve the existing woodland, trees and hedgerows at Lucan Demesne.
-Areas designated SAAO and pNHA \rightarrow To investigate the potential for enhanced including: connectivity between Lucan Demesne and St. Lucan Demesne Edmundsbury lands. \rightarrow To investigate the potential for enhanced access Italian Legation lands St. Edmondsbury to St. Edmondsbury lands from Lucan. lands \rightarrow To preserve and enhance existing woodlands Hermitage Golf and hedgerows at St. Edmondsbury.
-Course lands \rightarrow To maximise the recreational amenity supported King's Hospital lands by proximity to the river within Lucan Demesne.
-Waterstown Park \rightarrow To continue to implement the grassland, hedgerow and landscape management regimes Stepping Stones: supporting biodiversity and the presence of Lucan Heights ground nesting birds in particular, in Waterstown Park.
-Lucan Weir Park \rightarrow To develop a plan to manage access to the Vessey Park Liffey Valley to the publicly owned lands to the Griffeen Valley Park north east of the Hermitage Clinic. \rightarrow To implement sensitive planting in order to enhance the setting of recorded monuments, including the Woodville Castle site (Lucan), a Recorded Monument (no. DU017-006) to contribute to local placemaking and amenity.
+Core Areas and Objectives associated with the Core Areas / Stepping Stones Stepping Stones Core Areas: → To preserve the existing woodland, trees and Areas designated hedgerows at Lucan Demesne.
+SAAO and pNHA → To investigate the potential for enhanced including: connectivity between Lucan Demesne and St. Lucan Demesne Edmundsbury lands.
+Italian Legation lands → To investigate the potential for enhanced access St. Edmondsbury to St. Edmondsbury lands from Lucan lands → To preserve and enhance existing woodlands Hermitage Golf and hedgerows at St. Edmondsbury.
+Course lands → To maximise the recreational amenity supported King's Hospital lands by proximity to the river within Lucan Demesne.
+Waterstown Park → To continue to implement the grassland, hedgerow and landscape management regimes Stepping Stones: supporting biodiversity and the presence of Lucan Heights ground nesting birds in particular, in Lucan Weir Park Waterstown Park.
+Vessey Park → To develop a plan to manage access to the Liffey Valley to the publicly owned lands to the Griffeen Valley Park north east of the Hermitage Clinic. → To implement sensitive planting in order to enhance the setting of recorded monuments, including the Woodville Castle site (Lucan), a Recorded Monument (no. DU017-006) to contribute to local placemaking and amenity.